OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 - `VMObjectModel`: self-explanatory, how objects are represented.
   - The defaults here worked well for me.
 My main change was implementing the `copy` function, since semispace needs to copy objects.
 - `VMScanning`: pretty self-explanatory again, how to scan the object graph.
-Boils down to implementing two of the most important and complex functions, which we'll elaborate on [in a little bit](#scanning):
+Boils down to implementing two of the most important functions, which we'll elaborate on [soon](#scanning):
   - the `scan_object` function to scan any object in your VM.
   - ...and the `scan_roots` function to tell MMTk what the roots are.
-Very nice
+Very nice.
 - `VMCollection`: methods for garbage collection.
 The only needed ones are:
   - `block_for_gc`: stop the world to let a collection happen.
 For us, it's pretty much just using a [`CondVar`](https://doc.rust-lang.org/std/sync/struct.Condvar.html) to stop our main and only mutator thread.
   - `stop_all_mutators`: stop all mutator threads.
 We've only got one and `block_for_gc` has already stopped it, so we just tell MMTk to go ahead.